 Also, the health care system in Grand Theft Auto has been made universal to the point that health kits lie outside hospitals!

-Some tropers have noted that, while the Grove Street families are obviously against hard drugs like crack, they're perfectly fine with at least marijuana.
+While the Grove Street families are obviously against hard drugs like crack, they're perfectly fine with at least marijuana.
 This makes a LOT more sense when you realize San Andreas is basically a parody of California, which, in real life, is the state that's most involved in the debate of legalizing marijuana!

 Hell, Grove Street is probably fine in dealing drugs, but due to recent events and fearing dealers undermining their gang, they have taken a no drug dealing policy until the situation improves.